 And while he is there it is dangerous for him to ask too many questions, lest the gates should be shut and the keys be lost.”

+If you find yourself in the Seattle area anytime soon you would do well to investigate the most recent Faerie show curated by the wonderful Tara Larsen Chang.
 Long time Muddy Colors readers are sure to know Tara from her outstanding TLCWorkshop series featuring world-class instructors such as Virginie Ropars, Greg Manchess, and Omar Rayyan (to name just a few).

-This past weekend the Faerie III show opened and you can now view the collection online as well as read Tara’s entire curator statement here
+This past weekend the Faerie III show opened and you can now view the collection online as well as read Tara’s entire curator statement here.

 Recently I had the opportunity to ask Tara a few questions about the show and her involvement curating this new exhibition.